 Israeli Researchers Deliver Gut Punch to Gestational Diabetes

-Jerusalem, 22 March, 2023 (TPS) -- The problem with gestational diabetes is that it has no noticeable and unique symptoms for pregnant women.
+Jerusalem, 22 March, 2023 (TPS-IL) -- The problem with gestational diabetes is that it has no noticeable and unique symptoms for pregnant women.

 Its most common symptoms are frequent thirstiness and urination, which is the body’s way of ridding itself of sugar when the normal processes don’t work.
 But drinking and trips to the bathroom are also general symptoms of pregnancy as the mother’s fluids adjust their activities to support the baby.